cs-education/classTranscribe/README.txt

+KNOWN ISSUES
+Logging in as user A, logging out, and without closing the browser, attempting to login as user B causes an error.
+We think it's because Shibboleth can't gracefully allow two logged in users.
+This may be fixed through speaking with iTrust.

 .env contains the various opened ports
     PIWIK_PORT is where piwik is being hosted (through the Gruntfile) PROXY_PORT is the open SSL port to access Piwik